About Everest Base Camp

 September to December

 October is a festival season for Nepali people.
-Clear skies and a good temperature make life easier; this is when the majority of people come up here.
-Travel during November or towards the end of April to enjoy the same views & temperature but with fewer trekkers.
+Clear skies and a good temperature make life easier; this is when the majority of people come for Everest base camp trek.

 Picture: Mount Amadablam.
 Amadablam means ‘mother’s necklace’ in the local language.

-Lets Explore the UNESCO world Heritage Sites
+Lets Explore the UNESCO world Heritage Sites at Kathmandu

-If you have more than 11 days of holiday, you always can extend your trip with UNESCO sightseeing.
-Nepal has 7 Heritage sites, various temples representing different religions in Kathmandu valley make an interesting addition to your Nepal trekking tour.
+If you have more than 11 days of holiday, you always can extend your trip with UNESCO sightseeing at Kathmandu.
+Nepal has 7 Heritage sites; various temples representing different religions in Kathmandu valley make an interesting addition to your Nepal trekking tour.

 Pashupatinath Temple is the holy cremation place and it’s full of amazing features; you will be impressed to learn about the Hindu ritual for the dead.
-We advise you to take your time in this temple, it is interesting to listen your guide’s information.
+We advise you to take your time in this temple; it will be interesting to listen your guide’s information.

 Picture: Nyatapol Temple is a famous five story temple on the Bhaktapur sightseeing tour.

 If you need some time for yourself in the tea house, bring some books while trekking, they will keep you occupied in the dining hall.
 The view of the mountains will always excite you but for some uphill stretches you’ll need to be patient and walk at a slower pace.

-During the trek you will get used to seeing similar menus with similar foods, try all of them, ask your guide for the details, they do not hesitate to consider it as part of their informative job.
+During the Everest base camp trek you will get used to seeing similar menus with similar foods, try all of them, ask your guide for the details, they do not hesitate to consider it as part of their informative job.
 Guides might recommend some good dishes in the mountain.

 Where to Stay?

-In cities like Kathmandu you will have a choice – from dorm rooms at hostels to five star hotels like Dwarika’s.
+In cities like Kathmandu you will have a choice – from dorm rooms at hostels to five star heritage hotels like Dwarika’s.
 Dwarika’s is a family-owned heritage hotel in Kathmandu near cremation place, and there are lots of other good hotels to choose from in Kathmandu.

-If you like night life, clubbing and meeting new friends these places might be a good choice.
-There are lots of hotels and home stays near Thamel.
+If you like night life, clubbing and meeting new friends, places stated above might be a good choice.
+There are lots of hotels and home stays near Thamel or lake side Pokhara.